-We work with charity partners to help disadvantaged people into work, support and educate young people, and respond to local issues, such as rising homelessness.
+We partner with local and national charities to help support people from disadvantaged backgrounds into work, support and educate young people, and respond to local issues such as rising homelessness.

-We’re working with Barnardo’s, the UK’s largest children’s charity, to support young people – particularly those who are not in education, employment or training.
+Our national charity partner is Barnardo’s, the UK’s largest children’s charity, who we are working with to support young people – particularly those not in education, employment or training.

 Spotlight on Lewisham